Buying a house with someone else can be complicated, especially if you aren’t related.

 There are some cases when a family court might overrule a declaration of trust though.

-This includes in the event of a divorce or dissolution of a civil partnership.
+This includes in the event of a divorce or civil partnership dissolution.

 Reasons to amend a declaration of trust